-- A. For buildings erected and used exclusively for dwelling purposes, see section 18-149. - B. Setbacks: - 1.
+- A. A. For buildings erected and used exclusively for dwelling purposes, see section 18-149. - B.A.
+B. Setbacks: - 1.
+1. Setbacks on Church Street, between Lawyers Road NW and Park Street NE: - a.
+Buildings must be set back 15 feet from the face of curb. - a.b.
+The maximum setback shall be the distance that results in 20 feet and 9 inches between the face of curb and the edge of the front building wall.
 Front yard.
 The front yard setback shall be no less than 15 feet.
 Any structure in existence at the time of adoption of the ordinance from which this article is derived may maintain its existing front yard setback, except that any addition, renovation, expansion or change to such structure that will result in an increase of 50 percent or more in usable floor area shall be required to conform to all front yard requirements of this section and all other applicable provisions of this chapter. - 2.
-Side yard.
-No side yard setback is required, except each commercial building with any side wall containing windows or other openings, which does not side on a street or alley, shall provide along such wall, a side yard of not less than five feet and one foot additional for each story above the first. - 3.
-Rear yard.
-Rear yard setbacks shall be no less than ten feet. - C. Height.
-Three stories above ground but not to exceed 35 feet.
+2. Setbacks on side streets, which include Lawyers Road, Center Street, Dominion Road, and Mill Street: - a.
+Buildings shall be set back 15 feet from the face of curb.